 - Visual Impairments

-The members of the IEP team provide detailed information on children’s performance and offer direct support and services to students as per the requirements.
+The IEP team members provide detailed information on your child’s present performance.
+And they offer direct support and services to students as per the requirements.

 (1) Monitoring and analyzing present levels of functional performance and academic achievement